DVidal1205/obsidian-vault/Deitara/DM View/Sessions/Session 0.md

 ## Entrance
-Welcome grand adventurers, to the grand world of Deitara.
+Welcome grand adventurers, to the captivating planet of Deitara.
 A beautifully expansive world, full of enchantingly diverse terrain - from the expansive blue oceans of Meridia, to the lush forest groves of Druvina.
 But most importantly, Deitara is a world dictated by the divine and its presence.
-A power so gently deafening, yet so opportune for the taking.
+A power so gently powerful, yet so opportune for the taking.
 And that is exactly what is happening in the current day and age.
 The Divine War, a battle between the Five Great Nations continues to rage on, with these very gods fighting on the front line.

 And of course, this world is home to many nations, all with their diverse cultures, demographics, and Deities, but for the sake of our story, we will begin in the safe haven and birthplace of both mortal and divine - Polithea, also known to contemporary historians as the Unscathed Lands.
 But don't let that name fool you.
 As current residents of Polithea, you know all too well that although the turmoil of the Divine War does not happen on Polithean lands, the irreparable damage to the gods partaking in the war has caused unrest to its people.